• Recipes

 • Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-• Store leftover soup within the refrigerator for 3 days.
+• Store leftover soup within the refrigerator for 3 days or within the freezer for 2-3 months.

 • Reheat gently and don't boil as the milk may separate.

-• If the milk does split it won't affect the flavour and can just be stirred well before eating, but once the soup sits it will likely split again.
-Sprinkle some nutritional yeast flakes over to hide the split milk if necessary!
+• If the milk does split it won't affect the flavour and can just be stirred well before eating.

-• This soup is low in calories but is hearty enough to fill you up especially when served with a slice of wholemeal/wholewheat bread.
-I usually manage to get 6 small bowls of soup with just the right amount, but of course for hungrier appetites 4 servings may be better.
+• This soup is low in calories but is hearty enough to fill you up especially when served with a slice of wholemeal bread.
+We usually manage to get 6 small bowls of soup with just the right amount, but of course for hungrier appetites 4 servings may be better.

-• For gluten-free potato soup choose a gluten-free veggie stock.
+• For gluten-free potato soup choose a gluten-free vegetable stock.

-• For a margarine free potato soup replace the vegan margarine with a tablespoon of white miso paste.
+• For a margarine-free potato soup replace the margarine with a tablespoon of white miso paste.
 Do make sure you whisk the miso through thoroughly.

-• Or replace the margarine with 1-2 tablespoons of nutritional yeast flakes.
+• Or replace the margarine with a few tablespoons of nutritional yeast flakes.

 • Prefer to keep the peel on the potatoes?
-If your potato skins are unblemished then just give them a little scrub and chop up for the soup.
-If the skins are not too good then its best to peel these off.
+If your potato skins are unblemished then just give them a little scrub and keep the skins.
+If the skins are not too good then it's best to peel.

 Nutrition